-Rationale: The proposed categorization of cyber loss coverage (Table X) has been developed from a detailed review of cyber and traditional insurance products in the market, and refined through consultation rounds with insurance market practitioners.
-Cyber insurance products being offered on the market vary significantly in which elements of coverage are grouped in a product, and also vary in the way that limits, sublimits and different terms and conditions may be applied to different components of coverage.
+A categorization of cyber loss coverage (Table 1) has been developed from a detailed review of cyber and traditional insurance products in the market and refined through consultation rounds with insurance market practitioners.
+Cyber insurance products being offered on the market vary significantly in which elements of coverage are grouped in a product, and they also vary in the way that limits, sublimits, and different terms and conditions may be applied to different components of coverage.
 Tracking the components of coverage is essential to exposure management.

 Categories of cover are identified in insurance policies and can be accumulated across multiple accounts.
-We believe that capturing these fairly granular elements of exposure is the only way to track cyber risk across widely different policy structures, product offerings and lines of business across the market.
+Capturing these granular elements of exposure is the only way to track cyber risk across widely different policy structures, product offerings, and lines of business across the market.